MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 **Applies to: Microsoft R Client, Microsoft R Server**

 In data-driven projects, one action item guaranteed to be on the list is data acquisition and exploration.
-In this tutorial, you will learn how to import a text delimited .csv file into an R session and use functions from [RevoScaleR](scaler/scaler.md) to explore the shape of the data.
+In this tutorial, you will learn how to import a text delimited .csv file into an R session and use functions from [RevoScaleR](scaler/scaler.md) to ascertain the shape of the data.

 To load data, use **rxImport** from the RevoScaleR function library.
-The **rxImport** function converts source data into a columnar format for consumption in R and returns a data source object.
+The **rxImport** function converts source data into a columnar format for consumption in R and returns a data source object that wraps a dataset with useful metadata.
 Optionally, by specifying an *outFile* parameter, you can create an XDF file if you want to persist the data for future calculations.

 > [!Note]
 > R Client and R Server are interchangeable in terms of RevoScaleR as long as [data fits into memory and processing is single-threaded](#chunking).
 If datasets exceed memory, we recommend pushing the [compute context](scaler-data-compute-context.md) to R Server.